 “Of course.
 I’ll get to it tonight and personally deliver it to your dorm room.
 I’m sorry for the mix up.”

 Without another word, Avery slid free of the crowd and followed Leela up the nearest grass hill.
-Seniors were placed in the oldest and coincidentally the best dorm.
+Seniors were placed in the oldest and, coincidentally, the best dorm.
 Crepuscule Hall had been built next to the river.
-Immersed in woods at every other side, it sat the farthest back from the center of the campus.
+Immersed in woods three out of four sides, it sat the farthest back from the center of the campus.
 Almost like its own entity, the brick building had gated doors and its own kitchens.
 Outside was a long balcony that was home for crazy parties.
 Also, this hall was the only one on campus that could be coed.

 They descended the last set of stairs that led to the main gate.
 Students congregated just outside by the concrete picnic tables.
-More uncomfortable by the second, Avery began to wring her hands.
-Leela glanced her way and the girl noticed something.
+More uncomfortable by the second, Avery wrung her hands.

 “What happened to your hand?”
 Leela asked abruptly, successfully reminding Avery of something she had nearly forgotten.